-Middle School Endorsements (5-8) are available in the following licensure areas: Social Studies, Communication Arts, Visual Arts, Health, Music, and Physical Education.
+Middle School Endorsements (5-8) are available in the following licensure areas: Social Studies, Communication Arts, Visual Arts, Music, and Physical Education (must seek or hold a license to be eligible for endorsement).

-A 5-8 general science license is also available.
+A 5-8 General Science license is also available.